Leeonleee/obsidian-vault/Agile/Software Development Process Models.md

 - Discovering issues in earlier phases should lead to returning to an earlier phase
 #### Issues
 - Difficult to make changes after the process is underway
-- Inflexible partitioning of the project into distinct stages makes it hard to respond to changing customer requir
+- Inflexible partitioning of the project into distinct stages makes it hard to respond to changing customer requirements
+- Mostly used for long systems engineering projects where a system is developed at several sites

 ### Spiral Model
 - Incremental development, risk driven